keboola/connection-docs/orchestrator/design/index.md

 ## Good Old ETL
 Another approach is to build the project orchestrations around the concept of [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load).
-This means: first *extract* from every used data source, then clean up the data and convert it into destination shape using *transform*ations and lastly --- *load* the data into destination systems using writers.
+This means: first *extract* from every used data source, then clean up the data and convert it into destination shape using *transform*ations and lastly --- *load* the data into destination systems using data destination connectors.

 The design can then proceed in the following path.
 Configure the data sources and determine what is the wanted/possible update frequency.
 Create one (giant) orchestration which has all data source connectors in the data source phase, all transformations in the transformation phase and